latent-to/developer-docs/docs/resources/glossary.md

 **See also:** [Subtensor API](../sdk/subtensor-api.md)

+### Blockchain validator

+A node that participates in the Subtensor blockchain’s consensus mechanism to produce and validate blocks.
+Blockchain validators operate at the blockchain level, not within individual subnets.

+#### Blockchain validator vs subnet validator

+A blockchain validator participates in the network-wide consensus by validating transactions, producing blocks, and participating in network-wide consensus.
+In contrast, a subnet validator operates only within a specific subnet's consensus mechanism, where it evaluates miners' tasks and performances.

+Blockchain validators function at the core consensus layer and affect the entire network, while subnet validators belong to the application layer and influence only local subnet incentives and rewards.

 ### Burn cost

 This refers to the required amount of TAO to be recycled when creating a new subnet, i.e., cost of registering a new subnet.